itsurfavsong/TIL/mysql/basic-query-1.md

 	AND emp_id <= 10010;
 ```
 ---
-IN operator: Retrieve data that matches one of several values
+3-5.
+IN operator: Retrieve data that matches one of several values (you can use 'IN' for collecting multiple numbers)
 ```sql
 SELECT *
 FROM employees